 As in the usual Marsden-Weinstein symplectic reduction, the corank 1 subalgebroid $T\widetilde M(-\log \widetilde Z)\subset TM(-\log Z)$ is coisotropic with respect to the log symplectic form, whose restriction has rank 1 kernel generated by $\del_\theta$.
-Therefore, the pullback of $\omega$ to $\widetilde M$ is basic relative to $\pi$, and may be expressed as the pullback of a unique log symplectic form $\omega_0\in \Omega^2(M_0,\log Z_0)$, defining the logarithmic symplectic reduction.
+Therefore, the pull back of $\omega$ to $\widetilde M$ is basic relative to $\pi$, and may be expressed as the pull back of a unique log symplectic form $\omega_0\in \Omega^2(M_0,\log Z_0)$, defining the logarithmic symplectic reduction.
 We state a slight extension of this result for arbitrary free divisors.

 \begin{prop} Let $(M,Z,\omega)$ be a log symplectic manifold, let $\mu$ be a Hamiltonian generating a circle action via~\eqref{eq:44}, and assume that~\eqref{eq:43} is surjective, which implies that $\mu^{-1}(0)$ is smooth, with free divisor $\widetilde Z = \mu^{-1}(0) \cap Z$.
-Assume the $S^1$ action on $\mu^{-1}(0)$ is free and proper, with quotient $M_0$ containing the free divisor $Z_0 = \widetilde Z/S^1$.
-Then the pullback of $\omega$ to $\mu^{-1}(0)$ is basic in the sense of~\eqref{eq:444}, and defines a logarithmic symplectic structure $(M_0,Z_0,\omega_0)$, called the \emph{log symplectic quotient}. \end{prop}
+Assume that the $S^1$-action on $\mu^{-1}(0)$ is free and proper, with quotient $M_0$ containing the free divisor $Z_0 = \widetilde Z/S^1$.
+Then the pull back of $\omega$ to $\mu^{-1}(0)$ is basic in the sense of~\eqref{eq:444}, and defines a logarithmic symplectic structure $(M_0,Z_0,\omega_0)$, called the \emph{log symplectic quotient}. \end{prop}

 \end{pp}